QUALITY MANAGEMENT & ACCEPTANCE -

 When determined from a field sample at the option of the Contractor or at the Engineer’s request, the optimum moisture and maximum density values from the field sample prevail over that shown on the 'Q' sheets.

-B. Moisture Content and Density
+2. Moisture Content and Density.

 The Contractor shall test and verify that moisture content of material placed is within optimum moisture content range and if required, greater than or equal to required minimum density.
 Upper and lower control limits for field moisture content of embankment material will be shown in the contract documents.

-The Contractor shall test for proctor optimum moisture content and embankment moisture content and density at minimum frequencies in Materials IM 204, Appendix A. Samples will be randomly selected.
+The Contractor shall test for proctor optimum moisture content and embankment moisture content and density at minimum frequencies in Materials IM 204, Appendix A.

 If source of excavation and moisture have been consistent and within moisture control limits and density has been greater than or equal to minimum density (if required), testing of each lift will be waived for areas less than 1300 cubic yards, or for embankment placed as median dikes or safety dikes.
 Where testing per lift is waived, the contractor shall test randomly selected samples at a minimum frequency of one test per compacted volume of 1300 cubic yards.